AlissaSabre/NumberPlace/HowToBuild.md

 Rest of this document is a longer detailed version of the description.

 Read below for a detailed step-by-step instructions.
-Follow the steps in order will create a suitable environment for building Number Place Breaker.
+Following the steps in order will create a suitable environment for building Number Place Breaker.

 Prerequisits
 ------------